Employment checks document cross reference tool

 Criminal record checks

-• Route 3: is for applicants who cannot provide the documents listen in routes one and two.
-Applicants must provide a birth certificate issued after the time of birth (UK and Channel Islands), one document from Group 2a and a further three documents from Group 2a or 2b.
+- Route 3: This route can only be used if it's impossible to process the application through routes 1 or 2.
+Applicants must provide a birth certificate issued after the time of birth (UK and Channel Islands), one document from group 2a and a further three documents from group 2a or 2b.
+If the applicant can’t provide these documents, they may need to be fingerprinted.

 Detailed information on the documentary evidence required can be found on the Disclosure and Barring Service website.